ygygy2022/developer-portal-sample-apps/device-flow-sample-app/README.md

 **If you've downloaded a sample application via the developer portal you skip the first step.**
 1. Configure your `.env` file variables.
 You can refer to the `.env.example` file with the required variables to run this sample.
 2. npm install
-3. npm start
+3. npm start/ npm run dev
-4. navigate to `http://localhost:3000` in your browser and follow the on screen directions to authenticate your app using the device flow authentication grant type.
+4. navigate to `http://localhost:{PORT}` in your browser and follow the on screen directions to authenticate your app using the device flow authentication grant type.
 <br><br>
 ---
 <br>